visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - **Keep Duplicates** → Re-add duplicates (only if you’re certain there are no true duplicates).

-## Add Transactions manually from bank statements
+## Add Transactions from bank statements files

 - Format supported: CSV, PDF, XLSX, XLS, MT940, CAMT.
 CSV is recommended.
 PDF is less reliable for reading line-by-line transactions.
 - On your dashboard > Click "Add Items" > Click "Import Bank Statement" Or [Click here](https://bookeeping.ai/en/account/:account/upload/transaction) to upload your bank statements.
+- Dialogue will preview you file content, you need to Click on the header first and then last entry row of the file so we know where to start reading the transactions and where to end for maximum accuracy.
+This is because many CSVs do not start from column 1.

 - Screenshot: ![Help](https://github.com/user-attachments/assets/ef7f4157-22e8-49cd-90f8-3d02f392f5e1)